mparsley1/eo-docs/README.md

 The processing is done on Sentinel Hub's servers.
 The service is subscription-based, with a quota of "processing units" available to the user every month.

-On of the reasons for selecting Sentinel Hub for use in the EO Service is the client application may request small AOIs.
+One of the reasons for selecting Sentinel Hub for use in the EO Service is the client application may request small AOIs.
 If the original satellite product (SAFE format data) were used, it would require a large amount of data to be downloaded and processed;
 whereas, the Sentinel API only return the data that is requested for the AOI.
 Another selling point is that it has cloud-masking and moisacing built in.
-Also, the processing is done on the Sentinel Hub servers, so the processing can be scaled up without needing to be concerned with about infrastructure.
+Also, the processing is done on the Sentinel Hub servers, so the processing can be scaled up without needing to be concerned about managing the infrastructure.

 ## Data Cubes